 When will I know if my claim for EC has been approved?

 You will be notified as soon as possible after the Extenuating Circumstances Sub-Committee meeting has taken place.
-The University aim to inform students on the outcome of their EC claim between five to ten working days after the meeting.
+The University aim to inform students on the outcome of their EC claim up to fifteen working days after the meeting.
 If for any reason it goes beyond the ten working day period you will be informed about the delay.

 What happens if I am granted Extenuating Circumstances for an examination?